davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 ## Step 1: Create a Policy for the AWS Toolkit User

-In order to leverage the AWS Toolkit's integration with AWS fully, including creating and publishing Beanstalk applications, you'll need to create an IAM policy that adds the necessary permissions for role and instance profile actions.
+In order to fully take advantage of the AWS Toolkit's integration with AWS, including creating and publishing Beanstalk applications, you'll need to create an IAM policy that adds the necessary permissions for role and instance profile actions.
 In this step, you'll create a new policy in AWS, then add it to your AWS Toolkit for Visual Studio user.

 Important: You should always follow the principle of [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) when it comes to security.
 This blog series assumes you are working in your own developer account for learning purposes and not working with anything production-related.
 If you're using an organization-owned AWS account, you should coordinate with your security principal on IAM settings.

 1. Sign in to the [AWS console](https://aws.amazon.com/console/).
 Select the region at top right you want to be working in (usually what's nearest your location).
-We're using **N. California**.
+I'm using **us-west-2 (Oregon)**.

 2. Navigate to the **Identity and Access Management (IAM)** area of the AWS Console.
 You can enter IAM in the search box to find it.